N-T-Hans/image-upload-automation/docs/QUICKSTART.md

 cd /path/to/image-upload-automation
 ```

-### 2. Create Python Virtual Environment
+### 2. Create Python Virtual Environment ⭐ RECOMMENDED

-This isolates the project dependencies from your system Python.
+**Why?** Isolates project dependencies to avoid conflicts with other Python projects and system packages.

 **On macOS/Linux:**
 ```bash